Contact Children's Hospital CO

 Bone cancers in children and teenagers include osteosarcoma and Ewing sarcoma.
 Common types of bone cancer in adults are chondrosarcoma, giant cell tumor, and chordoma.

 Osteosarcoma is the most common type of bone cancer.
-It usually affects teenagers, but it can develop in any age group.
-Osteosarcoma typically starts in parts of the body where bones grow quickly — including arm bones, the ends of the legs, the upper arm bone near the shoulder, or the bones around the knee — but it can develop anywhere, including the pelvis, shoulder, and jaw.
+It usually affects children and teenagers, but it can develop in any age group.
+Osteosarcoma typically starts in parts of the body where bones grow quickly — including leg bones, around the knee, arm bones, around the shoulder — but it can develop anywhere, including the pelvis, the skull, and jaw.

 Ewing sarcoma, also known as Ewing tumors, is most common in teenagers and older children.
 It most commonly develops in the chest wall (shoulder blades or ribs), pelvis, and long bones of the leg.

-Chondrosarcoma is the second most common bone cancer and occurs most often in people 20 and older.
-Chondrosarcoma starts in cartilage cells in bones like the legs, arms, or pelvis.
+Chondrosarcoma is the second most common bone cancer in adults after the age of 40, although it can present at any age.
+Chondrosarcoma develops from cartilage cells that are found between bones and joints in the legs, arms or pelvis.
 It also can start in the shoulder blade, ribs, and skull, and even in the trachea, larynx, or chest wall.

 Giant cell tumors most frequently occur in young and middle-aged adults.
 They usually develop in the legs and arms.